arcan1s/ahriman/docs/architecture.md

 `ahriman.application.application.application.Application` (god class) is used for any interaction from parsers with repository, web etc. It is divided into multiple traits by functions (package related and repository related) in the same package.

+`ahriman.application.formatters` package provides `Printer` sub-classes for printing data (e.g. package properties) to stdout which are used by some handlers.

 `ahriman.application.ahriman` contains only command line parses and executes specified `Handler` on success, `ahriman.application.lock.Lock` is additional class which provides file-based lock and also performs some common checks.

 ## `ahriman.core` package